Henry Ford Joins $1B Effort to Support Small Businesses Affected by COVID-19

 The latest pledge is one of many important commitments through the Healthcare Anchor Network, of which Henry Ford was a founding member in 2016.
 The network has now grown to 60-plus health system members since then and Henry Ford has committed in other ways to work together to accelerate improvement of community health.

-In 2019, Henry Ford and 14 other health systems committed a joint $700 million in place-based investment capital over five years to address social determinants of health in their communities.
+in place-based investment capital over five years to address social determinants of health in their communities.
 Henry Ford also signed on to the network’s 2020 leadership agenda, which is using the power of the group as a whole to support local communities across multiple operational areas of health care.

 Healthcare Anchor Network supports health systems in accelerating learning and local implementation of economic inclusion strategies.
 Together member hospitals and health systems employ more than 1.5 million people, purchase over $75 billion annually and hold more than $150 billion in investment assets.